Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing

 Figs.~\ref{fig:amed_all} show essentially the same scenario for the SW and the LJ model.
 At a given density, the critical scattering length $\a0$ where dimerization occurs is model-dependent.
 But the difference becomes smaller as the density is reduced.
 In order to determine the critical scattering length, we have extrapolated the in-medium scattering length to the point where it diverges.
-The result for both interactions is shown in Fig. \ref{fig:acrit} where we show, as function of $\KF\sigma$, the inverse of the critical scattering length where the system becomes unstable for both the SW and the LJ interaction.
-The two curves approach each other as $\KF\sigma$ is well below 0.1, which shows that the critical value of $\sigma/\a0$ becomes universal in the low density limit realized in ultracold quantum gases, although, as a consequence of many-body effects, this critical value of $\sigma/\a0$ is not zero.
+The result for both interactions are shown in Fig. \ref{fig:acrit}.
+There we show the inverse of the critical scattering length where the normal state becomes unstable as function of $\KF\sigma$.
+The curves for the LJ and the SW potential approach each other when $\KF\sigma$ is well below 0.1.
+This shows that the critical value of $\sigma/\a0$ becomes universal in the low density limit.
+As a consequence of many-body effects, this critical value of $\sigma/\a0$ is not zero.

 The physical message that emerges here is actually quite simple: Normally the transition from a ``BCS'' state to a ``BEC'' state is discussed in terms of the vacuum scattering length $a_0$; it is clear that, as $a_0$ diverges, the expressions (\ref{eq:GapLowdens}) or (\ref{eq:scaled}) for the gap become meaningless.
 To be rigorous, one should however use in these equations the in-medium scattering length $a$ and not the vacuum scattering length $a_0$.
 We have justified this (see Eq. (\ref{eq:Wofr})), we have calculated the in-medium scattering length, and found a divergence of $a$ {\em before\/} the vacuum scattering length $a_0$ diverges.
 This is expected because many-body effects change the interaction, and the first correction term is attractive.

 Similar dimerization effects have been observed in two-dimensional $^3$He-$^4$He mixtures, in double-layers of bosonic dipoles \cite{PhysRevA.87.033624}, and also in the process of $\alpha$-clustering of nuclear matter \cite{alpha,alpha2}.
 We hope that our result that there are clear many-body effects to be identified in the BCS regime will encourage experimental investigations in this regime.